bufbuild/protobuf-es/docs/faq.md

 - The name of an enum value is emitted by default, but implementations can provide an option to use the enum's numeric value instead.

-As a result of the above, implementations must be lenient about their JSON inputs since the JSON structure could have been modified by any of the serialization options.
+Consequently, implementations must be lenient about their JSON inputs since the JSON structure could have been modified by any of the serialization options.
 To properly support proto3 JSON and make sure it interoperates correctly with other language implementations, Protobuf-ES has to